StevenBlack/vocab/readme.md

 ### padnag
-Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of wellloved but slow office equipment, or a broken-down car that still gets around.
+Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of well loved but slow office equipment, or a broken- down car that still gets around.

 ### paillette